ColorlibHQ/colorlib-404-customizer/readme.txt

 Docs: https://colorlib.com/

-This plugin is currenlty maintained and supported by Colorlib and works with all the popular <a href="http://www.designbombs.com/best-free-wordpress-themes/" rel="friend">free themes</a>.
-If you are looking to switch your current hosting provider, here's a quick guide on <a href="http://www.designbombs.com/best-wordpress-hosting/" rel="friend">Best WordPress Hosting</a> (based on real research).

-<h4>Credits</h4>

-Design by <a href="https://jason.sc/">Jason Schuller</a> and Code by <a href="http://www.wpkube.com" rel="friend">WPKube</a>.
+This plugin is developed and maintained by Colorlib.
+Which is well know for their free WordPress themes.
+However, now they are looking to extend their presence in plugin development and believe that Colorlib 404 Customizer is a great way to start.

+If you are new to WordPress and want to learn more we have got you covered.
+Colorlib will teach you how to <a href="https://colorlib.com/" rel="friend">start a blog</a> or <a href="https://colorlib.com/wp/how-to-make-a-website/" rel="friend">create a website</a> and much more.
+If you are already familiar with WordPress you likely want to learn how to make it faster and more reliable.
+That’s when you want to look into hosting and more specifically <a href="http://colorlib.com/wp/wordpress-hosting">WordPress hosting</a>.

+If you enjoy using Colorlib 404 Customizer for WordPress please leave a positive feedback.
+We are committed to make it the best 404 Customizer plugin for WordPress.

 == Installation ==

-1. The plugin will automatically display the coming soon banner
+1. The plugin will automatically display the 404 error page
-2. All of the options for the plugin are located under Apperance > Customize > Colorlib Coming Soon Settings
+2. All of the options for the plugin are located under Apperance > Customize > Colorlib 404 Customizer Settings
-3. Your mailchimp Signup URL can be found by following these directions: http://kb.mailchimp.com/lists/signup-forms/share-your-signup-form

 == Frequently Asked Questions ==

-1. To disable your coming soon banner, navigation to Plugins and de-activate your Colorlib Coming Soon Plugin for WordPress.
-This will disable the banner.
+1. To disable your 404 custom error page, navigation to Plugins and de-activate your Colorlib 404 Customizer.
+This will disable the custom 404 error page.
-2. You can disable the theme options previewer under Apperance > Customize > Colorlib Coming Soon Settings > General > Preview Coming Soon Page?
+2. You can disable the theme options previewer under Apperance > Customize > Colorlib 404 Customizer Settings > General > Activate Colorlib 404 Customizer ?

 == Screenshots ==